Senior Prefects – Statements

 “As the Senior Prefect team, we would like to take this opportunity to welcome you to our school.
 We are very excited to inform you of the new developments and changes taking place here at Handsworth Grammar School.
 The Sixth Form has a brand new, state of the art building built to facilitate more hard working and intelligent students like yourself.
 Together with your ideas and suggestions this exciting new space will provide you with the opportunity to develop yourself as well as study for those crucial exams.”

-Having been appointed Deputy Head Boy, it is with great pleasure to be among the first set of senior prefects to lead this school under the new name King Edward VI Handsworth Grammar School for Boys.
+Having been appointed Head Boy, it is with great pleasure to be among only the second set of senior prefects to lead this school under the new name King Edward VI Handsworth Grammar School for Boys.

 My time at the school since year 7 has been thoroughly enjoyable with many fond and joyous memories experienced with both students and teachers.
-My recent successes in my GCSE and AS examinations are a reflection of not only focus and determination, but a glimpse of the quality of education provided by this amazing school.
-Over the years, Handsworth Grammar School has helped me become a more diligent and confident individual; not purely academically, but in scenarios like sport and in the business world.
+My recent successes in my GCSE exams are a reflection of not only focus and determination, but a glimpse of the quality of education provided by this amazing school.
+Over the years, Handsworth Grammar School has helped me become a more diligent and confident individual; not purely academically, but in social scenarios as well.
 Furthermore, the school has always inspired and aided me to achieve my goals and have strong ambitions.

 Therefore, it is my duty, along with the rest of the prefect team to continue the school’s great reputation and to ensure that we are drawn together with the common goal of continuing to aid the school in a positive direction, and build on the school’s growing reputation in the wider community.
 The passion, spirit, commitment, pride and determination the prefect team possesses will combine to ensure this year is an outstanding year for the school, and will hopefully set the tone for years to come.